-I also wish to thank my advisor Mr. Özgür Cemal Özerdem at my Undergraduate Education for them invaluable advices, for their help and for their patience also for their support.
+I also wish to thank my advisor Mr. Özgür C. Özerdem, instructors Prof. Dr. Hakkı Atun, Prof. Haldun Gürman, Assist.
+Prof. Dr. Kadri Bürüncük, Assist.
+Prof. Dr. Doğan Haktanır at my Undergraduate Education for them invaluable advices, for their help and for their patience also for their support.

-Finally, I want to thank my 'family, especially my parents without their endless support, I could not have prepared this thesis,
+Finally, I want to thank my family, especially my parents without their endless support, I could never have prepared this thesis without the encouragement and support of my father, and mom, sisters and brothers.